Have you ever wondered how and why crossing the exact same combination of mares and stallions doesn’t result in offspring with the same traits?

 First Down Dash is a prolific stallion producer, but interestingly, his most famous son is not – Dash Ta Fame.

-Dash Ta Fame was one of the first Stallion in our industry who had an owner that understood putting money into stallion marketing and he came of age when the internet was getting booming.
+Dash Ta Fame was one of the first stallions in our industry who had an owner that understood putting money into stallion marketing and he came of age when the internet was getting booming.

-While he surely carries some dominant genotypes that has created success in the barrel pen, if you took the number of colts born and the number of successful horses campaigned, his numbers aren’t as great as they at first appear to be.
+While he surely carries some dominant genotypes that have created success in the barrel pen, if you took the number of colts born and the number of successful horses campaigned, his numbers aren’t as great as they at first appear to be.